 Recently, I’ve found myself with more than enough blueberries to last me a lifetime.

 However, as soon as restrictions were put into place, I stocked up on one bag too many, and now I’m finding it hard to find any space in my freezer for them.

 With only so much oatmeal I can eat, adding blueberries to desserts is my next step.
 When I recently polished off the entire batch of these blueberry cinnamon rolls, I knew that putting the rest of the blueberries to use would be EASY!

 These simple and delicious blueberry cinnamon rolls are a twist on my 2 ingredient dough cinnamon rolls.
 Other 2 ingredient dough desserts include these cinnamon sugar soft pretzels and these homemade pop tarts.
 With the cinnamon rolls being a massive hit, giving them a blueberry twist was the easy answer.

 Blueberry sweet rolls, Blueberry scrolls or blueberry rolls- Whatever you call them, they are DELICIOUS!

-How to make blueberry Cinnamon Rolls from scratch
+How to make blueberry Cinnamon Rolls